-Condition and context-The County has written policies and procedures for managing changes to its IT resources; however, they lacked critical elements.
-Also, the County did not have policies and procedures to ensure IT resources were configured securely.
+Condition and context-Auditors reviewed the IT configuration management processes at the County and County Treasurer's Office since they separately manage their own IT resources and are each responsible for controls over the configuration management process.
+The County and Treasurer's Office have some written policies and procedures for managing changes to their IT resources; however, they lacked critical elements, and they did not consistently implement their configuration management policies and procedures.
+Further, they did not have policies and procedures to ensure some IT resources were configured securely.

-Effect-There is an increased risk that the County's IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation, authorization, review, testing, and approval prior to being applied.
+Effect-There is an increased risk that the County and Treasurer's Office IT resources may not be configured appropriately and securely and that changes to those resources could be unauthorized or inappropriate or could have unintended results without proper documentation, authorization, review, testing, and approval prior to being applied.

-Cause-The County was unaware its policies and procedures for managing changes lacked critical elements and did not evaluate its policies and procedures against current IT standards and best practices.
+Cause-The County and Treasurer's Office were unaware their policies and procedures for managing changes were insufficient or lacked critical elements and did not evaluate their policies and procedures against current IT standards and best practices.

-Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County needs to update its policies and procedures over its configuration management processes.
-The information below provides guidance and best practices to help the County achieve this objective.
+Recommendations-To help prevent and detect unauthorized, inappropriate, and unintended changes to its IT resources, the County (PC) and Treasurer's Office (PCTO) need to further develop their configuration management policies and procedures.
+They should review these policies and procedures against current IT standards and best practices and implement them, as appropriate.
+Further, they should train staff on the policies and procedures.
+The information below provides guidance and best practices to help achieve this objective.